jasonosgood/LOX/README.md

 Simple, practical library to read, write, build, navigate, and query XML documents.
 Great for web scrapping.
-Also good for building DOMs.
+Pretty good for building documents.

 Alternative to W3C DOM, JDOM, dom4j, XOM, XPath, and XQuery.

+Ignores or mitigates parts of the XML spec that aren't or shouldn't be used, such as namespaces and DTD defined entities.

 Notable differences, especially compared to W3C DOM: